Language development myths

 The truth: Children learning two languages at the same time will go through the same developmental patterns in both of their languages and at roughly the same time as children learning one language.

-Sometimes young children learning two languages mix words or grammar from their two languages, known as “code mixing” or “code switching”.
+Sometimes young children learning two languages mix words or grammar from their two languages, known as “code-mixing” or “code-switching”.
 This is very normal and does not indicate that the child is having difficulty with language learning.
-There may be benefits from bilingual language learning, as children who are fluent in two languages have strengths in “metalinguistic skills” (the ability to think about language), as well as in cognitive skills, such as attention.
+There may be benefits from bilingual language learning, as children who are fluent in two languages have strengths in “metalinguistic skills” (the ability to think about language) and cognitive skills, such as attention.